API Documentation: Focus on Details

 All audiences are going to form an opinion of your company, your products, your team and your API based on their visit to your API documentation site.
 The best chance you have for leaving a favorable impression beyond all of the features described above is to convey a friendly personality.
 Something as simple as a small mascot, illustrations or images depicting people using your developers’ potential products can improve your memorability and reputation with all audiences.
 Keep your prose conversational and friendly, yes, but work with your designer to come up with something unique, just like you would for a memorable product landing page.

-Your API docs are, after all, part of your brand.
-Sending a message of quality, friendliness and competence will never be more important than when you’re trying to convince CTOs and developers to invest in your API.
+Your API documentation are, after all, part of your brand.
+Sending a message of quality, friendliness, and competence will never be more important than when you’re trying to convince CTOs and developers to invest in your API.

 There are almost certainly more aspects of your API documentation that we could all improve and learn from.
 If you think of some or have seen these things done well, shoot me an email and I’ll happily amend this article with credit.
 Many thanks to Ben Hamill and Chris Radcliff for feedback on drafts of this article.